Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

-* **P"nnn"** Macro filename^1^
+* **P"nnn"** Macro filename (in RRF 3.x and later, quotation marks around the filename are mandatory)
-* **Rn** (when no P parameter is provided, RRF 3.4 and later) This is used within a macro file to indicate whether the macro can be paused from this point on.
-1 = remainder of current macro can be paused **and the macro restarted from the beginning after resuming**, 0 = remainder of current macro cannot be paused.
-By default, a macro cannot be paused except in the case of power failure. **Do not use R1 in system macros** such as tool change macros, homing macros, pause.g or resume.g.
-* If the P parameter is provided then any additional parameters will be passed to the macro^2^
+* **Rn** When no P parameter is provided, indicates if macro can be paused from this point onwards.
+(RRF 3.4 and later, see Notes for usage)

 ### Examples
 <br>
 <pre class="cblock">
-M98 P"mymacro.g"
+M98 P"mymacro.g" ; Runs the macro in the file mymacro.g
+M98 P"macro.g" S100 Y"string" ; Runs macro.g, passes the values for parameters S and Y to the macro

+; within macros
+M98 R1 ; macro can be paused from this point onwards
 </pre>

-Runs the macro in the file mymacro.g.
-Macro calls can be nested (i.e. a macro can call another macro).

-The filename may include a path to a subdirectory.
-For relative paths, the default folder is /sys.
-Absolute file paths are also supported starting with "0:/" for the internal SD card or "1:/" for the external SD card if fitted.

 ### Notes

+* Macro calls can be nested (i.e. a macro can call another macro).
+* **P** parameter:
-^1^ In RRF 3.x, quotation marks around the filename are mandatory.
+  * In RRF 3.x and later, quotation marks around the filename are mandatory.
 In RRF2.x and earlier, string can be enclosed in quotes if required.
 See [Quoted Strings](/User_manual/Reference/Gcodes#quoted-strings){target=_blank} for details.
+  * The filename may include a path to a subdirectory.
+For relative paths, the default folder is /sys.
+Absolute file paths are also supported starting with "0:/" for the internal SD card or "1:/" for the external SD card if fitted.

-^2^ In RRF 3.3 and later M98 supports additional parameters used to pass information to the macro being called.
-See the [GCode Meta Commands](/User_manual/Reference/Gcode_meta_commands){target=_blank} documentation for the details.
+  * If the P parameter is provided then any additional parameters will be passed to the macro.
+In RRF 3.3 and later M98 supports additional parameters used to pass information to the macro being called.
+See the [GCode Meta Commands, Macro parameters](/User_manual/Reference/Gcode_meta_commands#macro-parameters){target=_blank} documentation for the details.
+* **R** parameter: this is used within a macro file to indicate whether the macro can be paused from this point on.
+  * 0 = (default) remainder of current macro cannot be paused.
+By default, a macro cannot be paused except in the case of power failure.
+  * 1 = remainder of current macro can be paused **and the macro restarted from the beginning after resuming**,
+  * **Do not use R1 in system macros** such as tool change macros, homing macros, pause.g or resume.g.

 ## M99: Return from Macro/Subprogram